Adaptive Force Controller for Contact-Rich Robotic Systems using an Unscented Kalman Filter: Conclusion

 \section{Conclusion}

 We demonstrated an auto-calibrating admittance controller that could track wrench trajectories during locomotion and manipulation tasks.
 We show that we could successfully track the additional torque due to rotational friction simultaneously with other force components for an extreme manipulation case trajectory - namely for robotic wall-climbing.
-In future work, we aim to use the auto-tuner to derive various spring constants for different surfaces and examine more complex training objectives (e.g., how to quickly recover from slipping).
+In future work, we aim to use the auto-tuner to derive various spring constants for different surfaces, and examine more complex training objectives such as recovering from slipping.